Social Welfare Research

 What is the history of SNAP?
 In 1961, President John F. Kennedy used his first executive order to initiate the food stamp pilot program.
 In 1964, Lyndon Johnson signed the Food Stamp Act, making the program a permanent fixture.
 By 1974, the program had been expanded to all 50 states and territories.
 In 1984, the Electronic Benefits Transfer program began, which allowed food stamp beneficiaries to use food stamps through an EBT card.
 By 2004, EBT use was nationwide.

 Who qualifies for SNAP?
 To qualify for SNAP, your total household income cannot be more than 130% of the federal poverty level.
-For 2017, this would mean that your household’s monthly income could not exceed $2,665.
-Furthermore, a household receiving SNAP cannot have financial holdings of over $2,250.
-If at least one person in the household is over the age of 60 or is disabled, the household may have $3,500 in financial assets.
+For 2025, this meant that a single person’s monthly income could not exceed $1,632.
+Furthermore, a household receiving SNAP cannot have financial holdings of over $3,000.
+If at least one person in the household is over the age of 60 or is disabled, the household may have $4,500 in financial assets.

 There is also an employment requirement for SNAP.
 While you don’t have to be employed, you can lose your benefits if you intentionally lose your job or decrease your hours.
 Also, you must be registered to work, and must take a job if it is offered.
-“Recipients deemed to be Able-Bodied Adults without Dependents (ABAWDs) are limited to 3 months of benefits over the course of 36 months, unless they prove they are working or participating in education or training activities at least 80 hours per month, or participating in a workforce program.”
+“Able bodied adults without dependents are required to work or participate in a work program for at least 20 hours per week in order to receive SNAP benefits for more than 3 months in a 36-month period.”

 Does it benefit the wealthy?
 No.